netobserv/network-observability-operator/README.md

 - Resource requirements and limits (`spec.agent.ebpf.resources`, `spec.agent.processor.resources`): adapt the resource requirements and limits to the load and memory usage you expect on your cluster.
 The default limits (800MB) should be sufficient for most medium sized clusters.
 You can read more about reqs and limits [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 - eBPF agent's cache max flows (`spec.agent.ebpf.cacheMaxFlows`) and timeout (`spec.agent.ebpf.cacheActiveTimeout`) control how often flows are reported by the agents.
 The higher are `cacheMaxFlows` and `cacheActiveTimeout`, the less traffic will be generated by the agents themselves, which also ties with less CPU load.
 But on the flip side, it leads to a slightly higher memory consumption, and might generate more latency in the flow collection.
+There is [a blog entry](https://github.com/netobserv/documents/blob/main/blogs/agent_metrics_perf/index.md) dedicated to this fine-tuning.

 - It is possible to reduce the overall observed traffic by restricting or excluding interfaces via `spec.agent.ebpf.interfaces` and `spec.agent.ebpf.excludeInterfaces`.
 Note that the interface names may vary according to the CNI used.